rotmanguy/rotmanguy.github.io/_pages/cv.md

 Student Data Scientist at Intel.
 Working on Machine Learning classification and regression problems on imbalanced datasets.

 2016 – 2019
-TA & TA in charge - "Discrete Mathematics", Faculty of IE, Technion IIT.
+TA & TA in charge - "Discrete Mathematics", Faculty of IE&M, Technion IIT.
-TA in charge and Lab Operator – "Stochastic Simulation", Faculty of IE, Technion IIT.
+TA in charge & Lab Operator – "Stochastic Simulation", Faculty of IE&M, Technion IIT.
-TA – "Probability for Computer Science", Faculty of IE, Technion IIT.
+TA – "Probability for Computer Science", Faculty of IE&M, Technion IIT.

 July 2017 – September 2017
 Internship at Ebay Israel Research Lab under the supervision of Mr. Ido Guy and Dr. Kira Radinsky.
 I worked on Text Classification and Named Entity Recognition using Machine Learning and Deep Learning models.

 2015 - 2016
-Research assistant at the Faculty of IE, Technion IIT under the supervision of Professor Izack Cohen.
+Research assistant at the Faculty of IE&M, Technion IIT under the supervision of Professor Izack Cohen.
 I worked with Matlab and Java to apply scheduling algorithms in the field of Project Management.

 2013 – 2016
 Private tutor at the Technion Student Promotion Unit.
 I was teaching: Data Structures and Algorithms, Database Management, Artificial Intelligent, Data Mining, Discrete Mathematics, Probability, Statistics, Stochastic Models, Deterministic Models, Stochastic Simulation and Dynamic Linear Systems.